eoinkelly/ember-runloop-handbook/README.md

 don't really have a good handle on when the browser will decide that it should run garbage collection.

-So we would give our imaginary _no runloop_ Ember an **A** for effort but a **D** for efficency here.
+We would give our imaginary _no runloop_ Ember an **A** for enthusiasm but a **D** for efficency.

 ## Enter the runloop

-We have identified two categories of problem
+We have identified some problems caused by an uncoordinated approach to doing work.

-1. Clashing events
-2. Uncoordinated work

 How does Ember solve them?

-Instead of just doing work as it finds it, Ember schedules the work on an internal set of queues.
+Instead of doing work as it finds it, Ember schedules the work on an internal set of queues.
 By default Ember has six queues:

 ```js
 console.log(Ember.run.queues);
 // ["sync", "actions", "routerTransitions", "render", "afterRender", "destroy"]
 ```

-You can see a summary of the intent of each queue in the [runloop Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals) but today we are going to focus on the queues themselves.

 Each queue corresponds to a "phase of work" identified by the Ember core team.
 This set of queues and the code that manages them **is** the Ember runloop.

-Lets look closer at how it works:
+You can see a summary of the purpose of each queue in the [runloop Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals) but today we are going to focus on the queues themselves.

+### How it works

+First lets get some terminology sorted:

-A _job_ on a queue is just a plain ol' Javascript callback function. _Running a job_ is simply executing that function.
+* A _job_ on a queue is just a plain ol' Javascript callback function.
+* _Running a job_ is simply executing that function.

 1. A browser event happens and Embers event listener function is triggered.
-1. Early on in its response to the event, Ember opens a set of queues and starts accepting jobs.
+2. Early on in its response to the event, Ember opens a set of queues and starts accepting jobs.
-1. As Ember works its way through your application code, it continues to schedule jobs on the queues.
+3. As Ember works its way through your application code, it continues to schedule jobs on the queues.
-1. Near the end of its response to the event Ember closes the queue-set and starts running jobs on the queues.
+4. Near the end of its response to the event Ember closes the queue-set and starts running jobs on the queues.
 Scheduled jobs can themselves still add jobs to the queues even though we have closed them to other code.
 The [runloop Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals) has an excellent visualisaiton of the algorithm works but in brief:
     1. Scan the queues array, starting at the first until you find a job.
 Finish if all queues are empty.
-    1. Run the job (aka execute the callback function)
+    2. Run the job (aka execute the callback function)
-    1. Go to step 1
+    3. Go to step 1

 Lets consider some subtle consequences of this simple algorihtm: